 Los Charcones are made up of several small natural pools that get filled with water from the waves when the tide is high.
-We would recommend to visit this place during low tide, since it's safer to get into the water at that time.
+We would recommend visiting this place during low tide since it's safer to get into the water at that time.

 Charco del Palo is the name of a beautiful natural pool in Lanzarote but is also the name of the village where this is found, which is the first naturist resort / village in the Canary Islands.

 This village is situated in the municipality of Haria and naturism is permitted throughout the village, in all the public spaces, including restaurants and bars.